sachith-futuregames/CPPAssignment/README.md

 2. 3 Lives are provided.
 3. A small safe time is provided when you colllide with an Obstacle
 4. Save and Load the High Scores Which are Showcased by the Start Screen

+Known Issues:
+1. Place Holder Aasets Used.
+2. Limited Obstacles
+3. Movement limitation of player is yet to be introduced
+4. Some Code needs to be moved from BP to CPP

+Missing Features
+1. Local Coop
+2. Chance of obstacle disappearing